 Minor head injury and concussion

-Minor head injury - also known as concussion - is commonly caused by falls, road crashes, assaults and sports accidents.
+Concussion - also known as minor head injury - is commonly caused by falls, road crashes, assaults and sports accidents.
 It is estimated that over a million people each year attend accident and emergency departments in the UK after a head injury, with the majority of these injuries being classed as minor.

-The effects of minor head injury/concussion can leave people with symptoms including dizziness, nausea, confusion or an inability to process or retain information, sensitivity to light, and vision distortion.
+The effects of concussion can leave people with symptoms including dizziness, nausea, confusion or an inability to process or retain information, sensitivity to light, and vision distortion.

 Minor head injury is defined by: